jamisonorton/startup/README.md

 ## Startup Login

 All login and create logic work and send the data to mongodb.
 Creating a user sends the json to the janesmusicstudio database with a collection of user.
 It hashes the password.

+## Startup Websocket

+I updated my backend to support an emailWebsocket.
+It listens for a websocket connection.
+Then I added the frontend connection in the PricingPage.
+This connects to the websocket.
+I then created a email function using the button to send an email to my email if someone is interested in taking lessons.
+The email gets sent to my spam folder so I need to figure that out but functionality is there.